fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 	Categories

+LatestComments
+""""""""""

-- LatestComments: List of the latest comments
+List of the latest comments

+LastestPosts
+""""""""""

-- LastestPosts: List of the latest blogpost
+List of the latest blogpost

 .. figure:: ../Images/AdministratorManual/latestposts.png
 	:width: 201px